thingmabobby/IMAPEmailChecker/README.md

 		-> from - the friendly name (e.g. Jon Doe)
-		-> message_number - the unique ID of the message (UID) from the mailbox -> date - the date and time with UTC difference the message was sent (e.g. Fri, 24 May 2024 15:53:38 -0400)
+		-> message_number - the unique ID of the message (UID) from the mailbox -> date - the date and time with UTC difference the message was sent (e.g. Fri, 24 May 2024 15:53:38 -0400) -> to - an array of email addresses in the "to" line -> tocount - count of how many "to" addresses there are -> cc - an array of email addresses in the "cc" line -> cccount - count of how many "cc" addresses there are -> bcc - an array of email addresses in the "bcc" line -> bcccount - count of how many "bcc" addresses there are